Page images

 Of fighting sparks fome may their pleasures say,

-But 'tis a bolder thing to run away:
+But 'tis a bolder thing to run away :

 The world may well forgive him all his ill,

-For every fault does prove his penance ftill
+fault does prove

-Falfely he falls into fome dangerous noose,
+Falfely he falls into some dangerous noose,

 A life fo infamous is better quitting,